 An advocate of reducing income and wealth inequality nationwide, Ulukaya implemented innovative profit-sharing and paid parental leave programs for Chobani's 2,000 employees.
 He founded the Tent Partnership for Refugees to improve the lives of more than 25 million refugees around the globe.
 He also signed the Giving Pledge, committing the majority of his personal wealth to the cause.

-Anthony Veneziale is a founding member of American Immigrants (SF).
-He has used improv techniques for endeavors with Lin-Manuel Miranda (Hamilton, In The Heights, The Electric Company), Daveed Diggs (The Freeze) and on numerous networks like HBO, TBS, MTV, Nickelodeon, PBS.
-Veneziale also co-founded speechlessinc.com, an improv-thinking San Francisco-based company.
+Anthony Veneziale cofounded Speechless with Sammy Wegent and Scott Lifton, using improv thinking to help people be themselves and be heard.
+He has used improv techniques for endeavors with Lin-Manuel Miranda (Hamilton, In The Heights, The Electric Company), Daveed Diggs (The Freeze) and on numerous networks like HBO, TBS, MTV, Nickelodeon and PBS.
+Veneziale co-founded "Freestyle Love Supreme," an improvised, hip hop, live musical performance with Lin-Manuel Miranda and Thomas Kail, which will appear on Broadway in the fall of 2019.

-Previously, as a leader in the Obama White House, Venkataraman built partnerships among communities, companies and government to prepare for coming pandemics, wildfires, droughts and rising seas.
-In 2014, she launched the White House Climate Data Initiative to bring actionable climate science to people making decisions around the world.
-Previously, she was a science journalist for the New York Times and The Boston Globe.
-Now, she teaches students at MIT to use their scientific knowledge in service of society.
-She aspires to help more people shape their own future -- and that of future generations -- for the better.
+During the Obama years, Venkataraman built partnerships among communities, companies and government to prepare for coming pandemics, wildfires and rising seas.
+In 2014, she launched the White House Climate Data Initiative to bring actionable climate science to people making decisions around the globe.
+Previously, she was a science journalist for the New York Times and the Boston Globe.
+Now, she teaches students at MIT to use scientific knowledge in service of society and is the Editorial Page Editor of the Boston Globe.

 Walker has received funding awards from the National Science Foundation and the National Institutes of Health, and he's a Kavli Fellow of the National Academy of Sciences.
 He has shared his research on the importance of sleep on television and radio outlets including CBS's "60 Minutes," National Geographic, NOVA Science, NRP and the BBC.
-He is the author of the international bestseller Why We Sleep.
+He is the author of the international bestseller Why We Sleep and host of the TED original series Sleeping with Science.

-Claire Wardle is a research fellow at TED working on a new initiative to help improve the quality of information online.
-She is also the Executive Chair of First Draft, a nonprofit dedicated to educating journalists about reporting in an age of information disorder.
+Claire Wardle is the executive director of First Draft, a nonprofit dedicated to educating journalists about reporting in an age of information disorder.
 Previously, she was a research fellow at the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School; the research director at the Tow Center for Digital Journalism at Columbia Journalism School; the head of social media for the UN Refugee Agency; and director of news services for Storyful.
 Wardle holds a PhD in communication and an MA in political science from the University of Pennsylvania.

 Despite being raised by "old-school Southerners" who would've preferred she embarked on a sensible career, award-winning author Jacqueline Woodson tells us that "I've known I wanted to be a writer since I was around seven years old.
 I loved everything about stories -- how they made me feel and think, the joy good ones brought both the listener and the teller, the double and deeper meanings ...
 I knew writing made me happiest, and wrote as often as I could.